undergrad-partner-school

 Career Counselling

 At Johns Hopkins University, there is both group career counseling for full-time students and individual career counseling for full-time students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
 The school has campus employer recruitment for full-time students only.
-This school offers alumni networking opportunities, which could be excellent for your future career.
-Individual job placement is available to full-time undergraduates only at this school.
+This school offers alumni networking opportunities, which could be highly beneficial for your future career.
+Individual job placement is available to all students at this school.

 Job Placement